Amache is located on Highway 385 near Granada Colorado between Lamar

 were given two rooms.
 The evacuees were forced to eat and bathe together.

-many people were against the arrival of the Japanese.
-Not long after the
+camp in Colorado many people were against the arrival of the Japanese.
+Not

 The most notable supporter of the evacuees was the governor of Colorado